v2saumb/conferencecentral/README.md

     * name - Name of the conference
     * description - description or details of the conference
-    * organizerUserId - organizer id of the conference.
-This is the profile mainemail
+    * organizer_id - organizer id of the conference.
+This is the profile main_email
     * topics - topics of the conference
     * city - city where the conference is held
-    * startDate - start date of the conference
+    * start_date - start date of the conference
     * month - the month when the conference is held
-    * endDate - the end date of the conference
+    * end_date - the end date of the conference
-    * maxAttendees - maximum number of people that can attend the conference
+    * max_attendees - maximum number of people that can attend the conference
-    * seatsAvailable - current seats available at the conference
+    * seats_available - current seats available at the conference

 **[Back to top](#table-of-contents)**
 ---